Ovid/dbix-class-easyfixture/README.md

         schema => $dbix_class_schema_instance,
     });

 This creates and returns a new instance of your `DBIx::Class::EasyFixture` subclass.
+All fixture definitions are validated at this time and the constructor will `croak()` with a useful error message upon validation failure.

 ## `all_fixture_names`